Sabrinas Organizing

 Decide on a time frame.

-The second helping aging parents downsize their stuff is to determine a timeline.
+The second step in helping aging parents downsize their belongings is to determine a timeline.
 Work backward from the date you want to move and split your tasks into reasonable times that will work for you and your parent.
-Remember that they may not be able to do more than 4 hours of work at a time.
-Also, take into account their most active time of day.
+Remember that they may not be able to work more than 4 hours at a time.
+Also, consider their most active time of day.
 It could be early afternoon or late morning.
 Remember, you will not be able to do it all for them; they will need to be involved in the process.

 Now, it is time to begin this process.

-We will need to review the rooms that may not be their stuff.
-These are areas like kids' rooms that you can do without their help if they don't want to be involved.
-To do this, you should decide what you want to keep and get rid of.
+We will need to review the rooms that may not belong to them.
+These are areas, such as kids' rooms, that you can do without their help if they don't want to be involved.
+To do this, decide what you want to keep and what you want to discard.
 Most likely, many memorabilia items need to be removed.
-Ask yourself these questions to help you decide if you want to keep these items.
+Ask yourself these questions to help you decide whether to keep these items.

-When you are ready to downsize their stuff, ask them these questions for each individual item.
-Sometimes holding the item will force them to make a decision other times, when they hold the item may stop them from getting rid of things.
+When you are ready to downsize their stuff, ask them these questions for each item.
+Sometimes holding the item forces them to make a decision; other times, when they have the item, it may prevent them from getting rid of things.
 So, experiment and observe what happens when they hold an object while asking the questions below.

-Does this item remind me of any happy memories I want to remember?
+Does this item remind me of any happy memories I'd like to cherish?
 Yes or No.

 Does this item truly add value to my home?
 Yes or No.

-Is this item useful in my home?
+Is this a valuable item in my home?
 Yes or No.

 Can I think of a way to use this item right now?
 Yes or No.

-Would getting rid of this item create undue stress for my parent or me?
+Would removing this item create undue stress for my parent or me?
 Yes or No.

 Remember, if you or they answered NO to more than 3 of these questions, feel free to donate or recycle this item.